 Criminal Parental Liability

 Other examples of criminal liability include firearm access and Internet crime related laws.
-Twenty-eight states and DC have child firearm access prevention laws that, generally, make it illegal for a parent to leave a firearm within reach of his or her child.
-Modernly, in some Internet access and computer hacking laws cases, a parent can be responsible for their child's online crimes.
+Slightly more than half of all states have child firearm access prevention laws that, generally, make it illegal for a parent to leave a firearm within reach of his or her child.
+In some Internet access and computer hacking laws cases, a parent can also be responsible for their child's online crimes.
+For example, the Solano County District Attorney website specifically addresses juvenile crime.

 Parental liability only applies to your minor or underage children.
 The age of majority is the age at which a minor, in the eyes of the state law, becomes an adult.
 This age is 18 in most states.
 In a few other states, the age of majority is 19 or 21.
 You may want to check your state's legal age of majority laws.

 A minor is considered a resident of the same state as the minor's custodial parent or guardian.
 If your minor child spends time with two parents in two different states, each parent is responsible for the child's actions while in their care.

 Even well behaved children can get caught up in a situation that ends with you in court, liable for their actions.
 If you have questions about your existing insurance policies or need help with a lawsuit relating to your child's behavior, it is easy to get help and many attorneys will provide you with a free initial consultation.
 Call a family law attorney today and learn about parental liability for your children's actions.